 E Metastatic seminoma

 A 53-year-old man has noted a slowly enlarging "bump" on his left elbow for the past 2 years.
 On physical examination there is a 2 cm firm, non-tender mass over the left olecranon process.
+An aspirate from this mass examined microscopically shows elongated, needle-shaped crystals that under polarized light are negatively birefringent.
 The mass is excised and on sectioning has a chalky white consistency.
-Microscopically, the mass is composed of elongated, needle-shaped crystals that under polarized light are negatively birefringent.
-Surrounding the crystals is a granulomatous inflammatory infiltrate.
-Which of the following laboratory test findings is he most likely to have?
+Microscopically there is a granulomatous inflammatory infiltrate.
+Which of the following disorders is most likely to potentiate his findings?

 A 5-year-old boy measures at the 5th percentile in height for age.
 On physical examination most of his decreased height is due to very short legs.
 However, his trunk and head appear normally proportioned for age.
 He is of above average intelligence and becomes an orthopedic surgeon.
 His parents and relatives are not affected by this disorder.
 Which of the following is the most likely diagnosis?